-During the 2019 financial year, the Group incurred the following amounts to related parties:
+During the 2020 financial year, the Group incurred the following amounts to related parties:

+2020 2019

+\$ \$

+0 Included in Employment related payables in note 5.4 are amounts payable to Directors in respect to accrued salary package.
+30 June 2020 accrued salary is included in the Remuneration Report contained in the Directors' Report on page 7.
+Accrued salary for each of the director as follows:

+Mark Fisher 28,357 51,275

+Patrick Canion 35,000 -

+17,500 -

-2019 \$ 2018 \$ Included in Employment related payables in note 5.5 are amounts payable to Mr Fisher in respect to accrued salary package.
-30 June 2018 accrued salary is included in the Remuneration Report contained in the Directors' Report on page 8.
-51,275 253,188 Cicero Corporate Services Pty Ltd (Cicero), formerly an entity controlled by Mr Walker, provided financial services and company secretarial services to Intiger Group Limited.
-These services were provided indirectly by Mr Walker and were therefore not included in the Remuneration Report contained in the Directors' Report on page 8.
-Cicero ceased to be a related party in August 2017. - 22,078 Lavan Legal (Lavan), a law firm where Mr Chong was a partner, provided general legal services to the Group.
-These services were not provided by Mr Chong and were therefore not included in the Remuneration Report contained in the Directors' Report on page 8.
-Lavan ceased to be a related party in May 2017. - 63,122 Squire Patton Boggs, a law firm where Mr Chong is a partner, provided general legal services to the Group.
-These services were not provided by Mr Chong and were therefore not included in the Remuneration Report contained in the Directors' Report on page 8.
-34,828 5,719
+0 Squire Patton Boggs, a law firm where Mr Chong (former director) is a partner, provided general legal services to the Group.
+These services were not provided by Mr Chong and were therefore not included in the Remuneration Report contained in the Directors' Report on page 7. - 34,828

-Refer also Note 16 Related party transactions.
+Refer also note 16 Related party transactions.